 1. Discussion has included information or history related to Facilities Use/Rental Fees, and whether these rates are at a credible market rate in light of board policy.

 • The colleges will discuss fee structures.
 No update

 G. Projects Groundbreaking & Grand Opening Ceremonies

 - 1. Agah provided updates on upcoming groundbreaking & grand opening ceremonies. - i.
-RCC Greenhouse Grand Opening Ceremony: March or April 2022 - ii.
-MVC Student Services Welcome Center Grand Opening: December 9, 2021
+RCC Greenhouse Grand Opening Ceremony: March or April 2022

 VII.
 NEW ITEM(S)